The Register: Then & Now

 After returning home, he got to work on his invention.
 He called it “Ritty’s Incorruptible Cashier,” which would later evolve into the register we know today.
 While his invention did not have a cash drawer, it kept track of every sale made and the amount it cost.
 Knowing this was a step in the right direction, James Ritty patented his invention on November 4th, 1864 and began manufacturing them in Dayton, Ohio.
 Sadly, it seemed that James was before his time.
 Business owners didn’t care for his invention and so he shortly stopped production and sold his patent to investors in Ohio.
 One of these investors was John H. Patterson, who built a fortune off of Ritty’s invention and later founded the National Cash Register Company.

-A little elbow grease, an array of gears and buttons, and a single lever was all they had to keep track of money and sales.
+A little elbow grease, an array of gears and buttons, and a single lever were all they had to keep track of money and sales.

 The complexity of these mechanical registers is astounding.
 Above is a video of Hank Green, host of Youtube Educational Channels Crash Course and SciShow, taking apart an old register to show the complicated inner workings of these machines.